How to Finance a Beach House in Georgia in 2026 (Loans, Costs & Appreciation Guide)

 - Reserves: Proof of 2–6 months of cash reserves.

-- Jumbo Loans: Needed for high-value homes above conforming limits (about $726,200).
+- Jumbo Loans: Required for homes priced above current conforming loan limits, which vary by county and are updated annually by federal housing authorities.
 Expect strict documentation and 20%+ down.

 - Flood Insurance: Mandatory in coastal zones.
 You’ll need a Flood Elevation Certificate to confirm accurate insurance pricing.

-Bottom line: Financing your Georgia beach home in 2025 is easier than most think-because multiple loan types support both primary and vacation properties.
+Bottom line: Financing a Georgia beach home in 2026 may be more accessible than some buyers expect, as multiple loan types are available for qualifying primary and vacation properties.

 FHA Loans